-The Labyrinth Garden -- Roots & Wings first garden, in front of South Church, along Broadway.
+Labyrinth Garden - our first garden, a native pollinator spiral in front of South Church, along Broadway.
+MORE.

 When I first heard of the kitchen garden, it really resonated with me.
 I looked at it and thought, “This is it.”
 I think it was meant to be that I became involved with it.